AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 * declining growth trends,
 * and operational inefficiencies.

-Most importantly, it transforms raw numbers into business conversations leadership can no longer avoid.
+Most importantly, it transforms raw numbers into business conversations that leadership can no longer avoid.

 ---